 - My company wants to buy FSA verified products.
 Where can I find an overview of FSA verified producers?

 - There is no publicly available register of primary processors that are FSA verified.
 Primary Processors can choose to disclose their FSA verified status in the FSA Web App, which is exclusively available to SAI Platform members.

 - My company wants to communicate about FSA performance to consumers by putting the FSA label on-pack.
 Can we do that?

 - No, the name and label of the Farm Sustainability Assessment (FSA) are not allowed to be used on consumer packaging.
 The FSA name and label can be used off-pack via online consumer communications such as sustainability reporting.
 FSA Performance Level Claims can only be made based on third-party verification results.
-Please consult the SAI Platform Communications Guide for guidance on making FSA Performance Level Claims.
+Please consult the Guide to making FSA statements and claims for guidance on making FSA Performance Level Claims.

 - Are there any Chain of Custody requirements to make FSA claims?

 - No, companies are free to determine their own traceability requirements to support FSA volume claims.
 At farm group level, the Farm Sustainability Assessment requires a mass-balance approach to traceability.
 Third-party verification, a precondition for making FSA Claims, will include an audit of the traceability system at farm group level.